Learn how rocks, minerals, soils and landforms are shaped over time.

 NSW karst environments are among the oldest and most complex in the world, containing geological features and processes, which indicate their exposure to a vast range of natural processes.
 The majority of NSW karst environments occur in limestone and can be found in over one hundred separate locations throughout the state.

 NSW karst environments are of outstanding national and international importance and are recognised as having one of the most complex processes of cave evolution and development yet demonstrated.
 Many of these environments contain highly evolved plant and animal species which are unable to survive elsewhere.
 They may also have special meaning to Aboriginal people as past sources of food and shelter and as places for ceremony.

-OEH karst environments were among the earliest protected areas in the world.
-The Wombeyan Caves were reserved for the purposes of leisure and cave preservation in 1865, followed by the Jenolan Caves in 1866, both preceding the declaration of the world's first national park (Yellowstone) in 1872.
+NSW karst environments were among the earliest protected areas in the world.
+The Wombeyan Caves were reserved for the purposes of leisure and cave preservation in 1865, followed by the Jenolan Caves in 1866 - both before the declaration of the world's first national park (Yellowstone) in 1872.